-A tiny bit of bouldering is required to stand on Devil’s Pulpit physically or you can enjoy the view from the path as the forestry commission keeps the view clear at this point.
+A tiny bit of bouldering is required if you want to stand on Devil’s Pulpit physically or you can enjoy the view from the path as the forestry commission keeps the view clear at this point.

 And today, families, friends and lone walkers alike, make the walk up through the woods to be inspired as he was.